Short-time Fourier Transform-based Signal Recovery for Modulo Analog-to-Digital Converters: Summary and Future Directions

-It is worth mentioning that while the proposed unfolding scheme relies on the availability of 1-bit folding information signal $c[n]$, the proposed recovery can be modified to work without $c[n]$.
-This can be done by performing robust sparse recovery of $\underline{\tilde{z}^{(i)}_{w}}[n]$ using a sliding DFT version of the LASSO-$B^2R^2$ \cite{Shah:2023} or a sliding DFT version of the OMP-based unfolding in \cite{Bernardo2025TSP}.
-This idea, together with its performance guarantees, is considered a potential subject of future work.
-We also note that the sufficient conditions derived for the oversampling factor and ADC resolution are not tight.
-Hence, another future direction is to tighten these sufficient conditions.
-The modulo sampling architecture considered in this work did not take into account non-ideal modulo nonlinearities such as hysteresis and folding transients.
-Thus, we also intend to apply the sliding DFT recovery to generalized modulo sampling models and analyze how modulo hysteresis and folding transients affect the algorithm's performance.
-Lastly, it is also of interest to apply this proposed recovery algorithm to specific low-resolution signal processing systems (e.g., communication receivers, radars, etc.).
+It is worth mentioning that while the proposed unfolding scheme relies on the availability of a 1-bit folding information signal $c[n]$, the proposed recovery can be modified to work without $c[n]$.
+This can be achieved by performing robust sparse recovery of $\underline{\tilde{z}^{(i)}_{w}}[n]$ using an STFT-based version of LASSO-$B^2R^2$ \cite{Shah:2023} or an STFT-based version of OMP-based unfolding in \cite{Bernardo2025TSP}.
+This idea, together with its performance guarantees, is considered a potential subject for future research.
+We also note that the sufficient conditions derived for the oversampling factor and ADC resolution were not tight.
+Hence, another future direction is to tighten these conditions.

+It is important to note that the performance guarantees presented in this study assume ideal modulo nonlinearities, that is, instantaneous and perfectly accurate folding without hysteresis or folding transients.
+This assumption represents a limitation of the current analysis, because real hardware implementations may deviate from this ideal behavior.
+Thus, we also intend to apply STFT-based recovery to generalized modulo sampling models and analyze how modulo hysteresis and folding transients affect the performance of the algorithm.
+Another direction is experimental validation of the proposed method under realistic analog impairments.
+Practical ADCs experience thermal noise, front-end nonlinearities, temperature drift, and other impairments that are not captured by the present theoretical model.
+Finally, it is of interest to apply this recovery algorithm to specific low-resolution signal processing systems (e.g., communication receivers and radars).

 \begin{appendices}